 Say Yes, Ontario!
-Say Yes, to Individualized Funding!
+Say Yes, to Effective Frameworks for Individualized Funding!

 Many countries are seeing the benefits of various individualized funding models for people of all ages and challenges.
 From children through to older adults, people living with various developmental, physical, psycho-social, aging and memory issues have experienced the benefits of flexible, individualized models of support.

 Only a few years ago, access to various research studies and evidence was scattered.
 In the last few years, that has changed.
 More and more researchers and leaders, both internationally and in Canada, have gone ‘digging’ and found lots of evidence to back up individualized funding approaches and models.
 This work is being shared collectively as summaries, studies, reports, and/or examples compiled in literature reviews with links, systematic reviews, research papers, reports, and video selections.
 They have also combined this information and videos in ways that make access easier.
 This is exciting news.